 Photography has seen a boom in recent years with the introduction of cheaper DSLRs and powerful camera-phones.
 Professional image editing software is becoming more and more accessible to the masses, as are website themes & tools.
-The only differentiator therefore becomes the quality.
+The only differentiator, therefore, becomes the quality.

 More than a decade ago, pro photographers worked well with ad agencies or print publications, but now there’s an endless supply of images.
-Photographers needs to constantly adapt to market changes, and realize that quality is the only constant.
+Photographers need to constantly adapt to market changes, and realize that quality is the only constant.

 Form still matters

 The visitors of your photo site always have expectations (for layout, experience, colors etc.), you definitely have to try to meet them, to present your work in the best possible way.